 “A minimalist game about the forces shaping our cities.”

 With this simple juxtaposition of two completely different intentions, “Nova Alea” is able to explain the basic coherences between an unleashed capitalism and too high rents.
-Instead of just saying that, it offers the players to explore them on their own by letting them take the perspective of the economical stronger side.
-And who knows who will really win in the end?
-Different outcomes are possible.
+Instead of just telling this, it offers the players to explore them on their own by letting them take the perspective of the economical stronger side.
+Also, you cannot be sure who will win in the end, as different outcomes are possible.
+[PLAY]